topij/text-analyzer/docs/LITE_ANALYZER.md

 ## Features

-- Single LLM call for all analysis types (keywords, themes, categories)
+- Single LLM call for all analysis types using structured output
+- Theme-first analysis workflow with hierarchical theme context
-- TF-IDF based keyword extraction with LLM refinement
+- TF-IDF based keyword extraction with theme-enhanced scoring
 - Compound word detection for both English and Finnish
-- Technical term recognition and scoring
+- Technical term recognition and domain-aware scoring
-- Domain-aware keyword scoring
 - Caching support for TF-IDF results
 - Language detection and validation